 “It used to be [only] on-the-job training [that prepared students for this career],” Johnson explains.
 “There was no curriculum for cybersecurity…[but as] the industry grew, the demand for education grew.
 The typical path is now: college, on the job training, certification, and [finally] an upward movement in specific industries or organizations.”

 Looking to make this kind of upward movement in your career?
-Consider a homeland security program like Northeastern’s and find your place in the homeland security sector.
+Consider a security program like Northeastern’s and find your place in the homeland security sector.